whereistejas/old-blog-backup/_posts/2020-10-10-SAP-HANA-XSA-Synonyms.md

 The SAP HANA XSA model provides the following benefits:
 1. This application model, takes full advantage of cloud technologies like **microservices** and **containers**.
 This adds a new layer of control, security and ease of operations for the applications we develop and deploy.
 All applications in SAP HANA XSA are deployed as containers, that are built from scratch, each time.
 These containers are called HDI containers, which stands for, HANA Deployment Infrastructure.
 2. With SAP HANA XSA, we see the **BYOL (bring your own language) model** coming to SAP applications.
 Developers can finally use any language they wish to develop applications and leave ABAP behind.
 SAP by default, provides support for Java, Node.js and Python runtimes.
 We can even use R-script to write Stored Procedures.
-3. Security and access, take on a much more integrated approach in SAP HANA XSA, where **security objects like roles and priveleges become part of the database itself as HANA database artifacts**.
+3. Security and access, take on a much more integrated approach in SAP HANA XSA, where **security objects like roles and privileges become part of the database itself as HANA database artifacts**.

 ## How does a HDI container interact?